mark-thompson01/Network-Hash-Capture-and-Cracking/README.md

 # Network-Hash-Capture-and-Cracking-with-Responder-and-Hashcat

-This lab outlines using Responder to capture an NTLM hash over the network and then cracking the captured hash with Hashcat.
+This lab outlines using Responder to capture an NTLMv2 hash over the network and then cracking the captured hash with Hashcat.

 ![ResponderLab2.PNG](Images/ResponderLab2.PNG)